Aveek-Saha/two-phase-commit/README.md

-# Project 2
+# Two Phase commit

-There are two folders `client` and `server` containing the client and server respectively.
-These are two separate Java programs and need to be compiled separately
+This project includes a `client` and `server` folder containing the client and server respectively.

 ## Running instructions

 The project uses `maven` so to build it on your system you will need maven installed.
-If you use IntelliJ it should be already installed and you can install the package from the GUI.

-The project has one dependency on an external library: `org.JSON`.
-This jar package needs to be installed using Maven before the code will compile.

-Since this Project uses RMI your machine must be able set up for that as well.
+For inter process communication `gRPC` is used.

 This project has to be run with Docker and Docker compose which will recreate a coordinator and the specified number of server replicas.